EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

 * 🇷🇺 Russian (from Roman script back to Cyrillic)
 * 🇦🇱 Albanian
 * 🇦🇲 Armenian (from Roman script to Cyrillic)
+* 🇦🇿 Azeri (from English transcription to Cyrillic)
 * 🇧🇷 Brazilian Portuguese
 * 🇧🇬 Bulgarian (from Roman script back to Cyrillic)
 * 🇨🇳 Chinese (from Roman script to Cyrillic)